JSdreamcoder/MsUnitTest/Lab2/basic principles of OOP.md

 ## 1. Abstract

 ### - To make the class that has common properties and methods from some classes.
+It can be implemented by abastract class and interface.

 ## 2. Inheritance